 Today we travel via Lusaka to Petauke, the main hub for safaris to South Luangwa National Park.
 This long drive takes us east through lush landscapes, crossing the Luangwa River as we head to South Luangwa.
 Zambia is a truly African country, making for a unique travel experience that differs from the more modernised ways of several other Southern African countries.

 Early in the morning, we drive from Petauke to the border of the South Luangwa National Park, known for its outstanding game viewing.
 Along the way, we stop at a local textile initiative to see how the fabric is made at the workshop (closed December to March) and browse the colourful creations made by the community.

 We spend the next two nights staying at a lodge right on the banks of the Luangwa River.
 Keep an eye out for hippos and other wild animals often spotted from the camp bar.
 We end the day with sundowners and a beautiful sunset over the river.

 In the morning you have the opportunity to take a game drive in South Luangwa.
 Alternatively, you have the option of joining a walking safari in the dry season (April to December).
 South Luangwa was one of the pioneers of African walking safaris, for which it is now famous.

-Continuing our East African exploration we cross into Malawi, known as 'the Warm Heart of Africa'.
+Continuing our Africa Overland Safari we cross into Malawi, known as 'the Warm Heart of Africa'.
 Entering Malawi we travel to Lake Malawi, the third largest and second deepest lake in Africa.

-Day 26 of our East African Budget Safari takes us a little further north along the shores of Lake Malawi to our base for the next three nights.
+Day 27 of our epic African Budget Safari takes us a little further north along the shores of Lake Malawi to our base for the next two nights.